codemonkeystudios/cfml_slack_chat/README.md

 **Attachments, edits and deletions.** All three are genuine features rather than missing plumbing.
 Each needs a product decision before it needs code.

-## License

-No license has been chosen for this repository yet, which means default copyright applies and nobody else has permission to use it.
-Add a license file before publishing — MIT or Apache-2.0 are the usual choices for a reference implementation intended to be copied from.